-Timely adoptions are important to the school because they cut costs, save students money and help ensure student success by having all of the required materials available before the start of class.
-The closer it gets to the end of the semester the more vital for faculty to make and turn in adoptions so the next semester can begin without a hitch.
+Timely adoptions are important to the school because they cut costs, save students money and help ensure student success by having all of the required course materials available before the start of class.
+The closer it gets to the end of the semester the more vital it is for faculty to make and turn in adoptions so the next semester can begin without a hitch.

 - The on-time adoption (mid-April): The bookstore receives a requisition and determines how many books will be needed.
 It will find the required number of books between buyback and from a wholesaler, eliminating the need to purchase expensive new copies

 - All students have access to required course materials before classes start